Jordan-Ryan/Portfolio-Management-Tool/README.md

 **Moving Work Items:**
 1. **Drag and drop** work items to new positions on the timeline
 2. Hold for 1 second to activate drag mode
-3. Drop on the desired week to reposition
+3. Drop on the desired position within a work week (Monday-Friday)
+4. **Work Week Precision**: Items can be positioned to specific work days within each week

 **Alert System:**
 - Click the ⚠️ icon on work items to view detailed alerts